 We are fortunate to live on a beautiful Vancouver Island in the capital of British Columbia, Victoria, BC.
 We regularly take the ferry to Vancouver and visit Whistler and the stunning Rocky Mountains.

 We would love to live in Italy or Bali for an extended time.

-We are both vegetarian for over 20 years.
-Some of our favourite cuisines are Indian, Italian, Mediterranean, Japanese and Thai.
+We have both been vegetarian for over 20 years.
+Our favourite cuisines are Indian, Italian, Mediterranean, Japanese and Thai.

 When we are not travelling, we mostly cook at home.
 Manoshri has a food & beauty blog called Myriad Flavours, where you can find many recipes that we make.